 Privacy & Security

-HIPAA defines companies that provide service to Healthcare Providers as Business Associates.
-Though the guidelines and regulations of HIPAA are not directly enforced upon Business Associates, but rather on the Healthcare Providers, At Talisman Solutions, we are meticulously working on complying to very details of the Security and Privacy regulations of HIPAA.We help the Providers to fulfill the PHI Privacy and Security requirements.
+HIPAA defines companies that provide service to Healthcare Security Services as Business Associates.
+Though the guidelines and regulations of HIPAA are not directly enforced upon Business Associates, but rather on the Healthcare Providers, At Talisman Solutions Medical Transcription Services USA, we are meticulously working on complying to very details of the Security and Privacy regulations of HIPAA.We help the Providers to fulfill the PHI Privacy and Security requirements.

 Security Guidelines of Administrative Simplication

 Administrative Procedures: Documented formal practices to manage the selection and execution of security measures to protect data and the conduct of personnel in relation to the protection of data.

 Sanction and Security policy: Termination Procedures - locks changed, removal from access lists and user account(s) Training - User ed. concerning virus protection and password management